Response of Klotho and PLP proteins to high-intensity interval training in hippocampus and cerebellum tissues of female mice

 Background and Purpose: Exercise, as a well-known method without the potential side effects associated with pharmacological interventions, has multiple beneficial effects on neurobiological function.
 Recent studies have shown that exercise increases neurological pathways in the brain and by increasing myelin-forming biomarkers, exercise can improve brain function and health and reduce the risk of neurodegenerative disease.
 The present study aimed to investigate the effect of 8 weeks of high-intensity interval training (HIIT) on the levels of Klotho (a regulator of remyelination and oligodendrocyte maturation), PLP (proteolipid protein, one of the major myelin proteins) in the hippocampus and cerebellum tissue of mice.

 Results: The results of the present study showed that the amount of Klotho in the hippocampus tissue increased in the exercise group (p<0.01), but the concentration of PLP in the hippocampus did not change (p=0.4).
-In addition, the results showed that, the concentration of Klotho and PLP in cerebellum tissue increased in the exercise group compared with the control group (p ≤ 0.01, p ≤ 0.05, respectively).
+In addition, the results showed that, the concentration of Klotho and PLP in cerebellum tissue increased in the exercise group compared to the control group (p < 0.01, p < 0.05, respectively).

 Keywords